tkav/terraform-aws-static-website/README.md

 ![Terraform Version](https://img.shields.io/badge/tf-%3E%3D1.0.0-blue.svg) [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://tldrlegal.com/license/mit-license)

-Based on the [cloudmaniac/terraform-aws-static-website](https://github.com/cloudmaniac/terraform-aws-static-website) module, this is a Terraform Module to provision an AWS static website using S3 and CloudFront, without using Route53.
+Based on the [cloudmaniac/terraform-aws-static-website](https://github.com/cloudmaniac/terraform-aws-static-website) module, this is a Terraform Module to provision an AWS static website using S3 and CloudFront, without using Route53, allowing you to use a domain with an external provider.

 The redirect bucket (`www.example.com` redirected to `example.com`) has also been removed as this can be done using a URL Redirect at the domain.